 In a previous post describing challenges to creating a Done Increment, I identified a lack of team collaboration as one of those challenges.

 If individuals are working separately, there is often a lot of partially done work at the end of a Sprint.
-This means the increment is not releasable.
-In order to enable effective solutions and deliver working software by the end of a Sprint, we must improve team collaboration.
+This means the Increment is not useful.
+In order to enable effective solutions and deliver usable Increments of value by the end of a Sprint, we must improve team collaboration.

 1 - We do not have trust within the team.